 * Click here for rating key

-Sazerac Restaurant Review: Named after the famously strong New Orleans cocktail, Sazerac hosts a popular happy hour, offering a menu of boldly flavored small bites with equally small prices.
-We like chef Jason McClure’s dates stuffed with goat cheese, wrapped in smoked bacon, and brushed with a balsamic reduction sauce.
-Consider as well the hand-cut french fries, pulled pork sandwiches with white cheddar and mustard barbecue sauce, and the deviled eggs with smoked ham and jalapeño peppers.
-For a casual lunch, choose from several salads, sandwiches and pizzas.
-For dinner, entrées range from pan-seared scallops with clams and chorizo, roasted carrots and Parmesan grits, to pork cheeks with parsnip purée.
-Save room for the gooey chocolate cake or the bourbon-pecan tart with caramel mousse.
-A Northwest-leaning wine list and professional service add to the appeal for both hotel guests and locals.
+Sazerac Restaurant Review: Named to honor one of New Orleans’ finest cocktails, Sazerac hosts a popular happy hour, offering a menu of boldly flavored small bites at equally small prices.
+We like chef Jason McClure’s tangy goat cheese-stuffed dates that are wrapped in smoked bacon and then brushed with a balsamic reduction sauce.
+Nosh on hand-cut french fries, pulled pork sandwiches with white cheddar and mustard barbecue sauce, or deviled eggs with smoked ham and jalapeño peppers.
+For a casual lunch, choose among several salads, sandwiches and pizzas.
+Dinnertime entrées range from pan-seared scallops with clams and chorizo, roasted carrots and Parmesan grits to pork cheeks with parsnip purée.
+Save room for the chocolate cake or the Southern classic bourbon-pecan tart with caramel mousse.
+A Northwest-leaning wine list and professional service add to the appeal for Hotel Monaco guests and locals.